open-sausages/silverstripe-lessons/README.md

 Getting the number of articles associated with the region is a simple call to the `Articles` relation.
 Every list in SilverStripe (the `SS_List` interface) exposes a `count()` method.

 Notice that we're calling a non-existent method on `Region` called `$ArticlesLink`.
-This will return a URL to the Travel Guides section with the appopriate region filter applied.
+This will return a URL to the Travel Guides section with the appropriate region filter applied.
 Don't worry about that just yet.
 We'll create it later in this lesson.
 It's just a placeholder for now.

 While we're in this section, we should light up the list of categories in the sidebar.
 This is actually a bit easier than the list of regions, because `ArticleHolder` already has a `has_many` for `Categories`.